As Seen OnAward-Winng Representation

 Trafficking marijuana, or marihuana, does not fall into any of these categories and is sentenced differently.
 Nonetheless, whatever the charge you are confronted with, you are looking at years in jail in prison, hefty fines, and a stain on your record.
 This is a time where you need sterling legal defense.

 At Deandra Grant Law, we are dedicated to providing excellent representation for all our clients.
 Our Dallas, Denton, McKinney and Austin drug trafficking attorneys fight to ensure that our clients receive a fair trial, and we strive to achieve optimal results in every case.
 Deeply committed to justice, we know what harsh penalties could befall those who are mistakenly charged with drug trafficking.
 We never want to see that happen.
 To fight against this, we have decades of experience and outstanding legal ability to bring to the table.
 Our founding attorney is an AV Preeminent® Rated lawyer by Martindale-Hubbell®, a testament to premier legal skill and high ethical standards.
-When you need a drug crime lawyer who will work tirelessly to provide you the best defense possible, look to our criminal defense firm.
+When you need a Texas drug trafficking lawyer who will work tirelessly to provide you the best defense possible, look to our criminal defense firm.
 You cannot afford delay when the rest of your life is on the line.
 If you want to learn what we can do for you, do not hesitate to contact our firm today!

 Call (214) 225-7117 to get one of our Dallas drug trafficking defense lawyers on your side.